skrysmanski/devlog/content/articles/cpp-cli/passing-native-pointers/index.md

 ## The Problem

-After we've created our skeletan projects, let's explore the actual problem.
+After we've created our skeleton projects, let's explore the actual problem.

 ### What does work